scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-15-python-speech-to-text-asr-transcriber-with-mozilla-deepspeech.md

 $ pip3 install pyaudio
 ~~~

-PyAudio has two modes: blocking, where data has to read (pulled) from the stream; and [non-blocking, where a callback function](https://people.csail.mit.edu/hubert/pyaudio/docs/#pyaudio.Stream.__init__){:target="_blank" rel="nofollow"} is passed to PyAudio for feeding (pushing) the audio data stream.
+PyAudio has two modes: blocking, where data has to read (pulled) from the stream; and [non-blocking, where a callback function](https://people.csail.mit.edu/hubert/pyaudio/docs/#pyaudio.Stream.__init__){:target="_blank" rel="noopener nofollow"} is passed to PyAudio for feeding (pushing) the audio data stream.
 The non-blocking mechanism suits transcriber.
 The data buffer processing code using DeepSpeech streaming API has to be wrapped in a call back:

 ~~~ python
 text_so_far = ''